 • Shredded carrots or carrot slices/sticks (raw carrots are very hard to chew, so make sure they are very thin to start)

-• Thawed frozen corn
+• Warmed frozen corn

-• Thawed edamame
+• Warmed frozen edamame

 TIP: Offer a dip or sauce, such as ranch, guacamole, almond butter, salsa, sour cream, or hummus alongside any of these veggies to make them more flavorful and delicious.

-Healthy Shelf-Stable Produce Ideas
+Healthy Shelf-Stable Fruit Snacks

-• Apple chips (homemade or Bare Snacks)
+• Apple chips (homemade or store-bought ones like Bare Snacks)

 • Applesauce pouches

-• Dried fruit (mango, apricots, cranberries, cherries, cut into small pieces as needed)
+• Dried fruit (mango, apricots, cranberries, cherries), cut into small pieces as needed

 • Freeze-dried fruit and veggies

-• Fruit leather (torn into little pieces as needed)
+• Fruit leather, torn into little pieces as needed

 • Raisins